Whilst you are using the Apps and / or Sites, we will collect some information about you, and we may also need to share your information sometimes.

 Where we have your express, opt-in consent we may contact you by email or other electronic means for the purpose of providing you with marketing information (including our newsletters) relating to our products and services.
 You may opt-out of receiving such communications at any time by hitting the unsubscribe link at the bottom of any email communication, or by emailing us at email@example.com

 We may use the personal data collected through cookies on our Apps or Sites to show you relevant advertising on third platforms such as Facebook, LinkedIn, Instagram and Twitter and consider that we have a legitimate interest in doing so.
 For further information on cookies, including how these can be disabled, please see our Cookies Policy.

 When you use the Websites and mobile apps to access our services, we may use technology such as (but not limited to) that provided by Google (Google Analytics and Firebase), Lucky Orange, Braze and Mixpanel to collect information about your visit to our Website.
 In essence, Google Analytics, Lucky Orange, Braze and Mixpanel enable us to analyse how you and others interact with our Apps and Sites.
 The information we collect may include:

 - your device ID;

-- the type of browser you use (e.g. are you using the Chrome or Safari browser?);
+- the type of browser you use (e.g. whether you are using the Chrome or Safari browser);

 - the number of sessions per browser on each device;